-Candidates without undergraduate preparation and/or teaching experience are required to complete either EDEL 630 - Elementary Internship/Practicum or EDSE 630 - Secondary Internship/Practicum in order to fulfill degree requirements.
-The Career Services Manager will work with faculty to find an appropriate placement for those students.
+Candidates without undergraduate preparation and/or teaching experience are expected to complete either EDEL 630 - Elementary Student Teaching Internship/Practicum or EDSE 630 - Secondary Student Teaching Internship/Practicum in order to fulfill degree requirements.
+The Dean of Education will work with schools to find an appropriate placement for those students.

-The Career Service Manager and the faculty member supervising the internship will follow the guidelines for internships/field placements as described in the M.Ed.
+The faculty member supervising the internship will follow the guidelines for internships/field placements as described in the M.Ed.
 Internship Guidelines manual and utilize assessment tools to assess continued appropriateness of the field placements and cooperating teachers.